-- T1 has a big general purpose lexicon of 450 000 word forms; with domain-specific sublexica to choose from. - T1 supports a dynamic system lexicon which can be enriched by the user, including grammatical information and multi-word expressions.
+- T1 has a big general purpose lexicon of 450 000 word forms (as of 2010); with domain-specific sublexica to choose from. - T1 supports a dynamic system lexicon which can be enriched by the user, including grammatical information and multi-word expressions.
 Supported by an intelligent lexicon editor. - Larger external dictionary for lexical lookup.